Tabrisrp/rename-wp-login/readme.txt

 Either go to your MySQL database and look for the value of `whl_page` in the options table, or remove the `wps-hide-login` folder from your `plugins` folder, log in through wp-login.php and reinstall the plugin.

 On a multisite install the `whl_page` option will be in the sitemeta table, if there is no such option in the options table.

+= Registration and lost password URL =

+You have to give the url. example: /login?action=register or /login?action=lostpassword But there is no redirection via the plugin, the default URL of WordPress (/wp-login.php?action=register or /wp-login.php?action=lostpassword) otherwise everyone could know the url of administration of your site.

 = I'm locked out! =